rreusser/glsl-fft/README.md

 > GLSL setup for performing a [Fast Fourier Transform][fft]

-This module does not interface with WebGL or have any specific peer dependencies.
+This module does not interface with WebGL or have WebGL-specific peer dependencies.
 It only performs the setup work required to invoke the provided fragment shader that performs the Fourier transform.

 ## Installation